paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Continued reviewing React using React Udemy course, going through the webpack section:
     * Installing and configuring webpack
-    * using ES6 import / export to set up named exports to break code out into separate files
+    * Using ES6 import / export to set up named exports to break code out into separate files
+    * Using default exports

 #### Project:
 *